Nové Hrady (České Budějovice District): Sights

 The Nové Hrady Castle was built in the first half of 13th century.
 It was damaged in 1573 by a gunpowder explosion and in 1590 by an earthquake.
 Complete demolition was considered, but only the ruins of the massive bergfried and the adjacent palace were demolished.
 The rest of the castle complex was repaired and newly fortified according to the design of the Italian architect Antonio Canevallo.
 The castle lost its function of the aristocratic residence in 1635 and in the following centuries it was used as a library, archive, administration and housing for officials.
 Today it is owned by the state.
 Since 2000, it has been open to the public and offers guided tours.

-The Nové Hrady Chateau was built in the Empire style in 1801–1810.
+The Nové Hrady Chateau is an Empire castle, built in 1801–1810.
 Adjacent to both castles is an extensive castle park.
 It was founded as a Baroque garden, which was changed to an English landscape park in the second half of the 18th century.

-The town hall is among the landmarks of the town square.
+The town hall is among the main landmarks of the town square.
 It is a Renaissance building, first mentioned in 1593.
 It was rebuilt in the Baroque style in 1745.

 The second important monument on the town square is the Bucquoy Residence.
 It is a large Baroque complex.
 It was built in 1634–1635 as the new residence for the Bucquoy family.
 They lived here until 1806, when the Nové Hrady Chateau was being built.

 The Church of Saints Peter and Paul is a late Gothic church with many Renaissance elements from the 16th century.
 From the 17th century, it served both as a parish church and as a monastery church.
 Next to the church is the Monastery of Divine Mercy, built for the Servite Order in the early Baroque style in 1678–1685.
 The order was active here until 1945 and in 1990s–2005.
 It is still used for religious and cultural purposes.

 A notable monument connected with the Bucquoy family is the Bucquoy Tomb.
 It was built in the pseudo-Gothic style in 1902–1904.
 Until the tomb was built, family members were buried in the family tomb founded by Countess Maria Magdalena in the Church of Saints Peter and Paul in the 17th century.

 Other monuments and tourist destinations in the town include the town museum; a former tannery, now a gallery; a Baroque pharmacy, today a café; a forge from the beginning of the 18th century, which today houses a blacksmith's museum; Zevl's Mill, today a museum focused on milling and agriculture; and Open-air museum of the Iron Curtain.